 Spaghetti con Zucchine Fritte

-This second spaghetti recipe from Add1Tbsp should also be on your radar because it wraps al dente noodles around the likes of marinated zucchini, fava beans, capers, lemon zest, and fresh parsley.
+Why We Love It: This second spaghetti recipe from Add1Tbsp should also be on your radar because it wraps al dente noodles around the likes of marinated zucchini, fava beans, capers, lemon zest, and fresh parsley.
 And because the fava beans might take some time to prepare, it’s the perfect dish for a Sunday night feast.
-“It may look like a simple pesto pasta, but it’s deceivingly complex,” he says.

 Herby Buttered Balsamic Mushroom Ravioli

-This recipe for mushroom ravioli from Half Baked Harvest is exactly the type of meal you’d want to eat after a cool fall day spent outside.
-It’s made with thinly sliced shallots, mixed mushrooms, chopped sage, and fresh thyme leaves that are layered over cheese ravioli.
+Why We Love It: This recipe for mushroom ravioli from Half Baked Harvest is exactly the type of meal you’d want to eat after a cool fall day spent outside.
+It’s made with thinly sliced shallots, mixed mushrooms, chopped sage, and fresh thyme leaves layered over cheese ravioli.
 “If you are using store-bought ravioli, or have homemade, frozen ravioli on hand, this entire meal will come together in under 30 minutes, making it perfect for any night of the week,” Gerard notes.

 Za’atar-Spiced Butternut Squash Soup

-Make the most of the season’s butternut squash by cooking up this recipe for a titular soup from A Couple Cooks.
-Peeled and diced butternut squash is combined with carrots, sweet potatoes, za’atar, vegetable broth, and ground cumin, and then served with Greek yogurt and flatbread.
-“First I would recommend to arm yourself with some great Middle Eastern staples such as za’atar (a thyme and sesame seed seasoning), which can be added to almost any vegetable dish, along with sumac (a crushed berry spice) that adds a real kick to simple roast vegetables and soups,” chef Salma Hage shared with the Overhisers, who made this recipe.
+Why We Love It: Make the most of the season’s butternut squash by cooking up this recipe for a titular soup from A Couple Cooks.
+Peeled and diced butternut squash is combined with carrots, sweet potatoes, za’atar, vegetable broth, and ground cumin.